simon387/notes/javascript/README.md

-# general info on js
+# general notes on Javascript

 ## style on logs